 The popularity of nitrogen-based fertilizers in agriculture for decades has contributed to a vast amount of anthropogenic nitrogen entering the nitrogen cycle.
 In soil, a significant component of the nitrogen is in its nitrate form, which leaches into waterways.
-While nitrates are present in water naturally, this extra nitrate can increase the nitrate concentration to above the safe levels for drinking water and, in certain circumstances, contribute to nutrient pollution and the formation of toxic algal blooms.
+While nitrate is present in water naturally, the extra nitrate can increase the nitrate concentration to above the safe levels for drinking water and, in certain circumstances, contribute to nutrient pollution and the formation of toxic algal blooms.

-While efforts have been made to get the use of nitrogen-based fertilizers under control, the presence of stored nitrates mean that the effects of their use will have environmental, health and financial consequences for a long time.
+While efforts have been made to get the use of nitrogen-based fertilizers under control, the presence of stored nitrate means that the effects of its use will have environmental, health and financial consequences for a long time.